Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 ## execution\_time\_limit

-The concept behind the `execution_time_limit` property is simple: you do not want your jobs to be executed forever and you need to be able to set a time limit for the entire pipeline as well as for individual blocks and jobs.
+The concept behind the `execution_time_limit` property is simple: you do not want your jobs to be executed endlessly, and you need to be able to set a time limit for the entire pipeline as well as for individual blocks and jobs.

-The `execution_time_limit` property can be used at the `pipeline`, `block` or `job` scope.
-In the latter two cases you can use the propery for multiple blocks or jobs.
+The `execution_time_limit` property can be used at the `pipeline`, `block`, or `job` scope.
+In the latter two cases, you can use the propery for multiple blocks or jobs.

-*Note*: In the `pipeline` and `block` scopes `execution_time_limit`  will sum the  runtime of all underlying elements, this also includes the time jobs are waiting for quota.
+*Note*: At the `pipeline` and `block` scopes `execution_time_limit`  will sum the runtime of all underlying elements, including the time jobs spend waiting to execute.
 Please keep this in mind when using the property.

-The `execution_time_limit` property can hold two other properties, which are named `hours` and `minutes`, for specifying the execution time limit in hours, and minutes, respectively.
-You should only use one of these two properties and not both of them at the same time.
+The `execution_time_limit` property can hold two other properties, which are named `hours` and `minutes`, used for specifying the execution time limit in hours and minutes, respectively.
+You should only use one of these two properties, i.e. don't use both of them at the same time.

 The types of the values for both the `hours` and `minutes` properties are integers and their values should be greater than or equal to 1.